perlwasm/talk-perlcic-2020/index.md

 **WASI** provides POSIX features like file I/O constrained by capability-based security.

 Note:
-It provides a POSIX features like file I/O.  System resources like file I/O can be configured by the WebAssembly runtime.
+It provides POSIX features like file I/O, which can be configured for the security conscious by the WebAssembly runtime.

 ---